-For example, if you want to be a freelance writer, you could start by specializing in Payoneer’s 2022 Global Freelancer Income Report or even take it one step further and specialize in writing product descriptions for ecommerce stores or be a writer in a specific niche like web hosting or DIY & crafts.
+For example, if you want to be a solo writer, you could start by specializing in Payoneer’s 2022 Global Freelancer Income Report or even take it one step further and specialize in writing product descriptions for ecommerce stores or be a writer in a specific niche like web hosting or DIY & crafts.

 Not only will this help you stand out from the crowd, but it will also make it easier to build a portfolio of work and attract high-paying clients.